 Steps for Solar installations:

-- The City of Leesburg Electric Department will review the application.
-Notification will be sent to the customer on the status of the application.
+The City of Leesburg Electric Department will review the application.
+Notification will be sent to the customer and contractor on the status of the application.

-The Customer will have the solar installation installed and inspected by the local building department.
+The Solar contractor will have the solar installation installed and inspected by the local building department.